The Reign of Man

 The aim of human knowledge is to discover the true form of a given nature.
 This has 2 secondary aims:

-- The transformation of concrete bodies from one to another, which is possible within certain limits
+- The transformation of concrete bodies from one to another

 - the latent conformation of bodies at rest

-True knowledge is the knowledge deduced from causes.
+2 True knowledge is deduced from causes.
 The 4 causes are:

-- efficient cause: Together with matter, this is desultory and superficial.
-It is scarcely avails of real and active knowledge.
+Together with matter, this is desultory and superficial.
+It scarcely avails of real and active knowledge.

-- final cause: This is so far from being beneficial, that it even corrupts the sciences, except in the intercourse of man with man.
+This is not beneficial.
+It even corrupts the sciences, except in the intercourse of man with man.

-Currently, efficient cause and matter are placed remote from from, without any latent process toward form,
+Currently, efficient cause and matter are placed remote from from form, without any latent process towards it.

-The human mind has an error in assigning the first qualities of essence to forms.
+The human mind has a bad habit in assigning the first qualities of essence to forms.

-- Yet in each branch of learning, that very law, its investigation, discovery, and development, are the foundation both of theory and practice.
+- is the foundation both of theory and practice.

-3 Imperfect knowledge is that from learning the cause of a particular nature (such as whiteness or heat), in particular subjects only.
+3 Imperfect knowledge comes from learning the cause of a particular nature (such as whiteness or heat), in particular subjects only.

-Imperfect power is that which can induce a certain effect upon particular substances only, among those which are susceptible of it.
+Imperfect power is that which can induce a certain effect on particular substances only, among those which are susceptible of it.

-Efficient and material causes are variable and mere vehicles[111] conveying form to particular substances.
+Efficient and material causes [material cause and effect] are variable and mere vehicles conveying form to particular substances.

 - Those who have learned these 2 might discover things in matters of a similar nature, but does not stir the limits of things which are much more deeply rooted.